tangentsoft/pidp8i/doc/cc8-manual.md

 4 Unix, released in 1973.
 That decision allowed Unix to be relatively easily ported to a wholly different platform — the Interdata 8/32 — in 1978 by writing a new code generator for the C compiler, then cross-compiling everything.
-That success in porting Unix lead to C’s own success first as a systems programming language, and then later as a general-purpose programming language.
+That success in porting Unix led to C’s own success first as a systems programming language, and then later as a general-purpose programming language.